This post contains affiliate links.

-Bulgur pilaf is one of my favorite “throw together” recipes.
-After chopping the veggies, all you do is add everything to a pot, and woolah.
+Bulgur pilaf is one of my favorite “throw-together” recipes.
+After chopping the veggies, you add everything to a pot.
 It’s a very easy dish, which makes it that much better!

-I love to eat this vegetarian (and vegan) meal served warm and topped with parsley, red onions, and olives (as you see here).
-It’s also great when eaten with feta!
+This naturally vegan meal is best served warm and topped with parsley, red onions, and olives (as you see here).
+It’s also great with feta!

 Reader rating